noamkfir/testcon-legacy-code-black-hole/README.md

 To verify the changes don't break anything, we run the tests and the app.

 Only app code is modified in this step.

+## Step 12

+We remove the callback implementation and the tests that use it.